evb62/lms-consume-mode/README.md

 Settings -> Player -> pick the player -> Extra Settings -> Queue Consume -> tick the box.

-Two options live under Player Settings -> Extra Settings -> Queue Consume: consume on Previous (off by default) and consume the final track of the queue (on by default).
+Two global options live under Player Settings -> Extra Settings -> Queue Consume: consume on Previous (off by default) and consume the final track of the queue (on by default).